+Faculty and students may use the Department's research and clinical training facilities; however, students should follow all applicable scheduling guidelines noted in the Practicum Handbook and posted in the Practicum Laboratory.
 Many Graduate Assistant workspaces are equipped with computers for student use.
 Students should not print personal documents (including class papers and dissertations) using university-supplied materials.
 In addition, the department does not provide letterhead, postage, or mailing supplies for students' personal use.

 Computer Labs for general student use are located in the Chemistry, Engineering, Business Administration, Eastburn Education, Design and Technology and Old Student Union buildings.
 These computer labs generally allow for printing and charging to the student's university bursar account.
 Within the College of Education, there is a PC Lounge Lab on the second floor.
-It includes 9 student workstations furnished with Dell Optiplex 7450 AIO (All-in-Ones).
-These computers are due for an update to Dell Optiplex 7490 AIO, which will likely happen this semester (spring 2022).
-There is one HP 9050 printer that allows printing at 5 cents per page for single sided, 8 cents for double sided pages.
+It includes nine student workstations furnished with Dell 380s with 20-inch monitors.
+There is one HP 9050 printer that allows printing at 10 cents per page.
 This is available any time the building is open.
-The COE also has a MAC/PC Hybrid Teaching Lab.
-These are located in room 189.
+The COE also has a MAC/PC Hybrid Teaching Lab and a PC Teaching Lab.
+These are located in room 189 and 185 respectively.
 While these are designed with priority for classes, they are open to faculty and students when classes are not in session.
-Room 185, when classes are not in session, is an open Mac lab with 28 stations and a hp laserjet 4350.
-Printing is 5 cents per page for single sided, 8 cents for double sided.
-This room is available 7am-9pm Monday-Friday.